Invertible Ideals and Gaussian Semirings: Introduction

 \item $S$ is a Pr\"{u}fer semiring, \item Each nonzero finitely generated ideal of $S$ is cancellation, \item $[IJ \colon I]=J$ for all ideals $I$ and $J$ of $S$, \item $S$ is a Gaussian semiring. \end{enumerate}

-At last we end this paper by giving a plenty of examples of proper Gaussian and Pr\"{u}fer semirings.
+At last, we end this paper by giving a plenty of examples of proper Gaussian and Pr\"{u}fer semirings in Theorem \ref{notring} and Corollary \ref{notring2}.
 Actually, we prove that if $S$ is a Pr\"{u}fer semiring (say for example $S$ is a Pr\"{u}fer domain), then $\FId(S)$ is a Pr\"{u}fer semiring, where by $\FId(S)$ we mean the semiring of finitely generated ideals of $S$.

-In this paper, all semirings are assumed to be commutative with identity.
-Also note that the phrase \emph{iff} always stands for ``if and only if''.
-Unless otherwise stated, our terminology and notation will follow as closely as possible that of \cite{Gi1}.
+In this paper, all semirings are assumed to be commutative with a nonzero identity.
+Unless otherwise stated, our terminology and notation will follow as closely as possible that of \cite{Gilmer1972}.